vanus-labs/docs/blog/20230219-best-8-message-queue/best-8-message-queue.md

 ---
 title:  Best message queue for cloud-native apps
-description:
-type: blog
-category: learning
-layout: single
-lastmod: 2023-2-27
-author: Lucas
-tags: ['Serverless', 'Message Queue']
----

----
-title:  Best message queue for cloud-native apps
-description:
+description: The following blog articles will help you focus on the **message queues* most suitable for cloud-native applications in 2023
 type: blog
 category: learning
 layout: single